deborgo06/Rubiks-Cube-Solver/README.md

 **Algorithms**
 - Breadth-First Search (BFS)
-- A* Search
+- A* Search(heuristic-based demo)
 - Kociemba Algorithm (Demo)

 ---

 ## ⚙️ How It Works
 1. User enters a cube scramble and selects an algorithm
 2. Frontend sends data to backend via HTTP POST
 3. Backend models the cube as a state-space graph
 4. Selected algorithm computes the solution
 5. Move sequence is returned and displayed on the UI

 ---